Deadly ice storm ending in South but bitter blast in store for Upper Midwest and New England

 More than 400,000 homes and businesses in Texas were without power early Thursday as trees, heavy with ice, buckled onto power lines, according to PowerOutage.us, a website tracking utility reports.

-More than 150,000 of those outages were in Austin, where the city's utility warned residents who'd been without electricity that lights and heat mught not come back on until later Thursday.
+More than 150,000 of those outages were in Austin, where the city's utility warned residents who'd been without electricity that lights and heat might not come back on until later Thursday.

 Pablo Vegas, who heads the Electric Reliability Council of Texas, vowed the state's electrical grid and natural gas supply would be reliable and there wouldn't be a repeat of the February 2021 blackouts when the grid was on the brink of total failure.